 Here are my tips, including useful French conversation starters, and finally, a real-life like French English bilingual conversation.

-1 – French Conversation Opening Lines
+1 โ French Conversation Opening Lines

 Here are some typical French conversation starters examples.

-To start a conversation in French, talk about the place, the weather ask why the person is there – if you are at a party, how you know the hosts
+To start a conversation in French, talk about the place, the weather ask why the person is there โ if you are at a party, how you know the hostsโฆ then try to merge such a statement with a direct question.

-• Pierre est vraiment un bon cuisinier.
-Son buffet est dĂ©licieux.
+How nice (it is) here: itโs my first time here, and you? - Pierre est vraiment un bon cuisinier.
+Son buffet est dรฉlicieux.
 Est-ce que vous aimez cuisiner ?

-• Ce petit restaurant est vraiment une bonne trouvaille.
+Pierre is really a good cook.
+His buffet is delicious.
+Do you enjoy cooking? - Ce petit restaurant est vraiment une bonne trouvaille.
 Est-ce que vous venez souvent ici ?

-• Ahhh, comme il fait beau.
+This little restaurant is really a great find.
+Do you come here often? - Ahhh, comme il fait beau.
 Enfin du soleil !
-C’est bien agrĂ©able, vous ne trouvez pas ?
+Cโest bien agrรฉable, vous ne trouvez pas ?

-Ahhh, it’s so nice out.
+Ahhh, itโs so nice out.
 Sun, at last!
-It’s so pleasant, don’t you agree?
+Itโs so pleasant, donโt you agree?

 Master French politeness without hesitation and avoid embarrassing faux-pas.

-2 – Direct Approach: Introduce Yourself
+2 โ Direct Approach: Introduce Yourself

 If the context is right, you may want to be more direct than using a typical conversation starter and introduce yourself.

-Here are some typical French introduction sentences: however, after you introduce yourself in French start with your relation to the place, the host, etc
+Here are some typical French introduction sentences: however, after you introduce yourself in French start with your relation to the place, the host, etcโฆ

-A smooth way to engage a conversation in French is to ask whether you’ve already met the person.
+A smooth way to engage a conversation in French is to ask whether youโve already met the person.

-2. Bonsoir, je m’appelle Sophie.
-Il me semble qu’on s’est dĂ©jĂ vus quelque part.
+Hi, my name is Claude.
+Pierre is a colleague (of mine).
+Itโs the first time we meet, right? - Bonsoir, je mโappelle Sophie.
+Il me semble quโon sโest dรฉjร vus quelque part.
 Je suis la femme de Patrick, et une bonne amie de Chantal.
 Et vous ?
 Comment connaissez-vous Chantal et Pierre ?

-Hey, I’m Ingrid (informal).
-I’ve seen you before I think.
-I often come here and I believe I’ve seen you around.
+Hey, Iโm Ingrid (informal).
+Iโve seen you before I think.
+I often come here and I believe Iโve seen you around.

-3 – Don’t Forget to Return the Questions!
+3 โ Donโt Forget to Return the Questions!

-One of the big problems that students of French have is that they don’t usually know how to lead a conversation in a foreign language.
+One of the big problems that students of French have is that they donโt usually know how to lead a conversation in a foreign language.
 In a French class, the teacher usually does all the work, asks all the questions.
 The students only answers them.

-But in a real-life situation, if you don’t ask questions, you are going to come out as a selfish person.
+But in a real-life situation, if you donโt ask questions, you are going to come out as a selfish person.
 So, come out of your shell, and ask questions: being able to quickly come up with a question or a follow up in French is the secret of French conversation.

 Or, at the very least, return the question back to your interlocutor.
-Talk briefly about yourself, then ask â€œet toi / et vous”? (and you in French) – it’s that easy!
+Talk briefly about yourself, then ask โet toi / et vousโ? (and you in French) โ itโs that easy!

 During my French Skype lessons, I sometimes train my students to develop this conversation habit.
 I ask a question: they have to answer in one or two sentences max, then send it back to me.
-I then answer, end with another question, and voilĂ : one subject leading to the other, we enjoy a natural conversation.
+I then answer, end with another question, and voilร : one subject leading to the other, we enjoy a natural conversation.

-4 – Typical French Conversation Subjects
+4 โ Typical French Conversation Subjects

 Current events are OK but stay away from politics and religion, or anything too personal/deeper questions: keep the conversation light.